-In June 2011, TMCL issued \$400,000 in aggregate amount of 2011-1 Bonds to qualified institutional investors pursuant to Rule 144A under the Securities Act of 1933, as amended (the "Securities Act") and to non-U.S. persons in accordance with Regulation S promulgated under the Securities Act.
+In June 2011, TMCL issued \$400,000 in aggregate amount of 2011-1 Bonds to qualified institutional investors pursuant to Rule 144A under the Securities Act of 1933, as amended (the "Securities Act.") and to non-U.S. persons in accordance with Regulation S promulgated under the Securities Act.
 The \$400,000 in 2011-1 Bonds represent fully amortizing notes payable on a straight-line basis over a scheduled payment term of 10 years, but not to exceed a maximum payment term of 15 years.
-Based on the outstanding principal amount at June 30, 2011 and under a 10-year amortization schedule, \$40,000 in 2011-1 Bonds principal will amortize per year.
+Based on the outstanding principal amount at September 30, 2011 and under a 10-year amortization schedule, \$40,000 in 2011-1 Bond principal will amortize per year.
 Under the terms of the 2011-1 Bonds, both principal and interest incurred are payable monthly.
-TMCL is not permitted to make voluntary prepayments of all, or a portion of, the principal balance of the 2011-1 Bonds prior to the payment date and legal final payment date are June 15, 2021 and June 15, 2026, respectively.
+TMCL is not permitted to make voluntary prepayments of all, or a portion of, the principal balance of the 2011-1 Bonds prior to the payment date occurring in June 2013.
+The interest rate for the outstanding principal balance of the 2011-1 Bonds is fixed at 4.70% per annum.
+The final target payment date and legal final payment date are June 15, 2021 and June 15, 2026, respectively.
 The 2011-1 Bonds are secured by a pledge of TMCL's assets.
 A portion of the proceeds from the issuance of the 2011-1 Bonds was used to repay certain outstanding indebtedness of TMCL, in particular certain Floating Rate Asset Backed Notes, Series 2010-1 under the Secured Debt Facility.